harrychien1311/starter-hugo-academic/content/project/product-review-classification/index.md

 3. Desired outputs:

    The customer's behavior: Positive: Really like the product Negative: Really hate the product Neutral: Feel the product not too good but not bad
+4. Solution: Please read the source code to understand the solution

-4. Frameworks used: Keras, NLTK (Natual language processing toolkit )
+5. Frameworks used: Keras, NLTK (Natual language processing toolkit)